 The teachings of the Bible are quite a contrast to this.
 To begin with, God’s Word tells us that we should not label people as “saved” or “sinner.”
 Jesus said, “Judge not, that you be not condemned.
 Why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?”
 (Matthew 7: 1, 3) James put it this way: “There is one Lawgiver, who is able to save and to destroy.
 Who are you to judge another?”
 (James 4: 1)

 When the Lord was on earth, a judging attitude was prevalent among the leaders of the church.
 Many thought that when the Messiah came, He would save Jews, and not others.
 When Jesus did come, they condemned Him for associating with non-Jews and Jews alike.

 One reason why a non-Christian can be saved, is that he can love his neighbor.
 Anyone who genuinely loves his neighbor also loves Christ, although he may not realize it.
-Jesus said, "Inasmuch as you have ministered to one of the least of these My brethren, you did it to Me."
-(Matthew 25: 40) Faith in Jesus, without love to the neighbor is meaningless.
-"Though I have all faith, so that I could remove mountains, but have not love, I am nothing."
-(1 Corinthians 13: 2) Genuine love, on the other hand, is a sign that a person knows the Lord in his heart, regardless of the religion he professes outwardly.
-"Love believes all things."
-(1 Corinthians 13: 7) "He who does good is of God, but he who does evil has not seen God."
-(3 John 11) "Let us love one another, for love is of God, and every one who loves is born of God and knows God".
-God is love, and anyone who abides in love abides in God, and God in him."
-(1 John 4: 7-11)
+Jesus said, “Inasmuch as you have ministered to one of the least of these My brethren, you did it to Me” (Matthew 25: 40).
+Faith in Jesus, without love for others, is meaningless.
+“Though I have all faith, so that I could remove mountains, but have not love, I am nothing” (1 Corinthians 13: 2).
+Genuine love, on the other hand, is a sign that a person knows the Lord in his heart, regardless of the religion he professes outwardly.
+“Love believes all things” (1 Corinthians 13: 7).
+“He who does good is of God, but he who does evil has not seen God” (3 John 11).
+“Let us love one another, for love is of God, and every one who loves is born of God and knows God….
+God is love, and anyone who abides in love abides in God, and God in him” (1 John 4: 7-11).